finos/common-domain-model/docs/cdm-overview.md

 ISDA’s Digital Regulatory Reporting (DRR) solution leverages the open-source Common Domain Model (CDM) to convert industry-agreed interpretations of new or amended regulatory reporting rules into clear, machine-executable code.
 This approach enhances implementation efficiency and reduces costs.
 Institutions contributing to the development of the ISDA DRR include (but are not limited to) those listed on [ISDA’s Digital Regulatory Reporting Page](https://www.isda.org/isda-digital-regulatory-reporting/).

-ISDA has also launched the Get Started with the CDM for Collateral Guide!
-You can now access a wealth of resources and tutorials on CDM for collateral management on the [CDM-Collateral Initiatives page](https://www.isda.org/2023/02/16/isda-collateral-initiatives/).
+ISDA has also launched Get Started guides for the CDM for Collateral and Digital Regulatory Reporting.
+You can access these [here](https://www.isda.org/2023/02/16/isda-collateral-initiatives/).

 If you’re interested in the Common Domain Model (CDM), please complete the [CDM Interest Form](https://www.finos.org/common-domain-model) to join our mailing list.
 By signing up, you’ll receive updates on CDM initiatives, meeting agendas, and other working group activities.